bharatltech/mystmd/01-paper.md

 more efficiently.

 ### 2. Functional programming languages have powerful abstraction mechanisms.
-Speaking operationally, a function is an abstraction of a pattern of behavior.<br>
+Speaking operationally, a function is an abstraction of a pattern of behavior.
 For example, if we recognize that a Pascal program needs to repeat thesame operations for each member of a set of similar data structures, then we usually encapsulate the operations in a function or procedure.
 The function or proce-